facebook/rocksdb/unreleased_history/new_features/attribute_group_support.md

-Introduce AttributeGroup by adding the first AttributeGroup support APIs, MultiGetEntity() and PutEntity().
+Add GetEntity() and PutEntity() API implementation for Attribute Group support.
 Through the use of Column Families, AttributeGroup enables users to logically group wide-column entities.
-More APIs to support AttributeGroup will come soon, including GetEntity, Iterators and others.